 When you start working with Capture One, you are presented with the choice to either use (or create) a session or a catalog.
 Making a choice between either one is mandatory.
 This tutorial blog will explain what a catalog is and when you might prefer it over a session.
 Please note I have a similar blog on sessions.
 Get ready for Catalogs Explained and get your images organized!

-The catalog in Capture One was built with a single idea in mind: to manage your images.
-The way it does this task, is both simple and brilliant.
-Once you understand the trick, it becomes much easier to understand all the nuts and bolts you can come across, while effortlessly withstanding all the nitty-gritty that comes with the package.
+The Catalog in Capture One was built with a single idea in mind: to manage your images.
+The way it does this task is both simple and brilliant.
+Once you understand the trick, it becomes much easier to understand all the nuts and bolts you come across, while effortlessly withstanding all the nitty-gritty that comes with the package.

-When you import an image, a folder of images or an entire disk, the catalog stores a link to each image’ location, so it knows where to find it.
-It builds a preview and a thumbnail of the original image and stores these in the catalog too.
+When you import an image, a folder of images or an entire disk, the Catalog stores a link to each image’s location, so it knows where to find it.
+It builds a preview and a thumbnail of the original image and stores these in the Catalog too.